-When speaking in climbing terms, sherpas are divided into two categories: high-altitude sherpas and porters; porters simply carry the equipment of climbers from the nearest villages to the mountain base camps where high-altitude sherpas then carry the equipment up the mountains, setting up camps.
-Without sherpas, the commercial Himalayan climbing industry would not exist, as they do everything from setting up camps for expedition teams to preparing meals and also serve as climbing guides for expedition teams on a contract basis.
+When speaking in climbing terms, Sherpas are divided into two categories: high-altitude sherpas and porters.
+Porters simply carry the equipment of climbers from the nearest villages to the mountain base camps where high-altitude sherpas then carry the equipment up the mountains, setting up camps.
+Without Sherpas, the commercial Himalayan climbing industry would not exist.
+They do everything from setting up camps for expedition teams to preparing meals and also serve as climbing guides for expedition teams on a contract basis.

-Sherpas also set up the climbing routes for commercial expeditions each season, setting ladders through the Khumbu Icefall and fixed ropes through the most treacherous parts of the climb.
+Sherpas also set up the climbing routes for commercial expeditions each season.
+For example, they set the ladders that climbers need in order to get through the Khumbu Icefall on Mount Everest.
+Sherpas also set fixed ropes through the most treacherous parts of the climb.

 The Importance of Sherpas in Mountaineering

-In recent years, sherpas have become more aware of their value to the expedition industry and have demanded better wages and benefits for their families in the event they should perish while working on the mountain, as Himalayan expeditions make up the bulk of Nepal’s national revenue.
+In recent years, sherpas have become more aware of their value to the expedition industry.
+They have demanded better wages and benefits for their families in the event they should perish while working in the mountains.
+Himalayan expeditions make up the bulk of Nepal’s national revenue.

-After the 2015 Nepal Earthquake that killed 16 Sherpas while they were setting ladders in the Khumbu Icefall, Sherpas went on strike to demand better benefits for their dependents in the event they suffered fatal injuries.
+After the 2015 Nepal Earthquake that killed 16 Sherpas while they were setting ladders in the Khumbu Icefall, Sherpas went on strike.
+They demanded better benefits for their dependents in the event they suffered fatal injuries.
 The strike contributed to the cancellation of the 2015 Everest Climbing Season.

-Various notable western climbers have stressed the need for the conservation of Sherpa culture, including Sir Edmund Hillary, the first person to climb Mount Everest alongside his sherpa, Tenzing Norgay, in 1953.
-Hillary founded Kunde Hospital to treat the natives of the area, and his foundation also aids Nepalese natives during natural disasters, a concept now adopted by many commercial expedition companies, like Adventure Consultants, which has founded a relief fund to help the families of the 2015 Sherpas rebuild their lives.
+Various notable western climbers have stressed the need for the conservation of Sherpa culture, including Sir Edmund Hillary, the first person to climb Mount Everest alongside his Sherpa, Tenzing Norgay, in 1953.
+Hillary founded Kunde Hospital to treat the natives of the area, and his foundation also aids Nepalese natives during natural disasters, a concept now adopted by many commercial expedition companies.
+In 2015, Adventure Consultants was one of them.
+They founded a relief fund to help the families of the earthquake and help Sherpas rebuild their lives.

 - Tenzing Norgay – first sherpa to ascend Mount Everest in 1953 with Sir Edmund Hillary

-- Ang Dorgee – legendary sherpa and surviving guide of the 1996 Everest Disaster on Rob Hall’s team.
-He has climbed everest 17 times as of 2015.
+- Ang Dorjee – legendary sherpa and surviving guide of the 1996 Everest Disaster on Rob Hall’s team.
+He has climbed Everest 17 times as of 2015.

-- Pemba Dorgee – beat Lakpa Gelu’s record and reached Everest Summit in 8 hours and 56 minutes
+- Pemba Dorjee – beat Lakpa Gelu’s record and reached the Everest Summit in 8 hours and 56 minutes

-- Lakpa Gelu – Known for holding the previous world record for fastest ascent of Everest at 10 hours and 56 munutes
+- Lakpa Gelu – Known for holding the previous world record for fastest ascent of Everest at 10 hours and 56 minutes

 - Lakpa Rita Sherpa – First Sherpa to climb the Seven Summits, 17 successful summits to Everest and 12 to Cho Oyu